AimLuo/www.diagrams.net-source/_posts/2019-12-17-placeholders.md

 If a property isn't found and the placeholder text appears with the % signs, edit the shape data (``Ctrl+M`` or ``Cmd+M``) of both the shape and its ancestor, double check the property name is correct and make sure that the _Placeholders_ checkbox is enabled.

 Note that the diagram itself can have custom properties that can be referenced by placeholders.
-Make sure nothing in you diagram is selected, then click _Edit Data_ in the format panel on the right to see these 'global' custom properties.
+Make sure nothing in you diagram is selected, then click _Edit > Edit Data_ in the format panel on the right to see these 'global' custom properties.

 Note that there are a few _special_ shape property names:
 - **tooltip**: If you define a tooltip property, only this text will be displayed when you hover over a shape (and no other custom properties).